miso-lims/walkthroughs/4-0-sequencing.md

 ## 3.1 Create a Container

-1. On the _Sequencing Containers_ page, click the _Create Flowcell_ button near the top left of the table.
+1. On the _Sequencing Containers_ page, select the Illumina platform and click the _Create Flowcell_ button near the top left of the table.
 1. Select _NextSeq 550_ platform.
 Only active (non-retired) models are available.
 1. Select _4 Lane_ for the size of the container.
 1. Enter the short name of your project as the serial number (_e.g._ `PROJ`, `PCSI`, `FFPE`).